feichao93/temme/examples/stackoverflow/readme.md

 ![Question Detail Selector](./imgs/question-detail-selector.jpg)

 The temme-selector is so long that we need to save it to a file namely *question-detail.temme*.
 We then use the filename to refer to the selector.
-[This example is also available on the playground](https://temme.js.org?example=so-question-detail).
+[This example is also available on the playground (with a little difference).](https://temme.js.org?example=so-question-detail)

 ```bash
 curl -s https://stackoverflow.com/questions/47772015/toggle-between-two-stylesheets | temme question-detail.temme --format